About The Luing

 - Good disposition, placid eye but with enough sparkle and presence

-- Strong back with plenty of muscle on top
+- Strong back with plenty of muscle through the top - from the shoulder through to the rump

 - Keep her ladylike!